Assessing imbalance in signed brain networks: Benchmarks for the analysis of multivariate time series

 In order to determine the unknown parameters $\bm{\theta}$, the likelihood maximisation recipe can be adopted: given an observed biadjacency matrix $\mathbf{B}^*$, it translates into solving the system of equations

 which prescribes to equate each ensemble average to its observed counterpart.

-Let us, now, generalise such a framework to accommodate models for studying multivariate time series: to this aim, we will follow~\cite{Livan2020,gallo2024testing} which, in turn, builds upon the analytical approach introduced in~\cite{Park2004} and further developed in~\cite{Squartini2011}.
+Let us now generalise such a framework to accommodate models for studying binary multivariate time series.
+To this aim, we will follow~\cite{Livan2020,gallo2024testing}, which, in turn, builds upon the analytical approach introduced in~\cite{Park2004} and further developed in~\cite{Squartini2011}.

-Let us, now, make a general observation: as each of the $N$ time series is defined by $T$ time steps, in corresponding of which either the value $-1$ or the value $+1$ can be assumed, the ensemble is constituted by $|\mathbb{B}|=2^{N\cdot T}$ (bi)adjacency matrices, representing all possible, binary, signed, multivariate time series.
+Let us, now, make a general observation: as each of the $N$ time series is defined by $T$ time steps, in corresponding of which either the value $-1$ or the value $+1$ can be assumed, the ensemble is constituted by all possible $|\mathbb{B}|=2^{N\times T}$ binary, signed biadjacency matrices.